code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

     find . -type f -name 'composer.json' | xargs sed -i '' "s/codeq\/site/${COMPOSER_PACKAGE_NAME}/g"
     ```
 3. Remove the Neos-Skeleton docs `rm -Rf docs`
-3. Create a new git project on the server of your choice, in our example Github
+5. Create a new git project on the server of your choice, in our example Github
+6. Adoped the `README.md`
-4. Start the new git project locally and push the initial state
+7. Start the new git project locally and push the initial state
     ```
     rm -rf .git && git init
     git remote add origin git@github.com:USERNAME/REPOSITORY.git